 Pick Your Background

-The fourth tool to producing visually captivating Instagram content is the background.
+The fourth tool to create visually captivating (and improved) content is the background.

 Select Your Border

-When all else fails, add a border.
+When all else fails to improve your content game, add a border.
 They’re like magic wands with a Phoenix feather core, nearly unbeatable.

 - They make the feed look pristine.